wvoliveira/burstcli/README.md

 Burstcli
 ---------

-Script capaz de abrir varios chamados no GLPI (v9.2).
+Script for open some ticket in GLPI (v9.2).

 How to
 -----